lihoukun/CloudAI/docs/demo.md

 ```
 NUM_GPU set to 4, as we have max 4 GPU.
 NUM_CPU set to 2, as larger number do no help performance, but only add initialize burden
 NUM_EPOCH is float. try it youself.
-My estimate is 0.01 takes about 5 min.
+My estimate is 0.01 takes less than 5min.
+So set it based on your need.
 model to choose 'resnet-training-demo'
 Do NOT train two concurrently.
 Always stop first before train second.
 During demo, repeatly click log for any worker, until you see completion.